 What is Prolotherapy?

-Prolotherapy (Sclerotherapy) is the stimulation of the formation of fibrous connective tissue of the body, in a specific location by the specific application of a sclerosing modality.
-Most of the medications are known as sclerosants.
+Prolotherapy is the stimulation of the formation of fibrous connective tissue of the body, in a specific location by the specific application of a regenerative modality.

 With a precise injection of a mild irritant solution directly on the site of the torn or stretched ligament or tendon, Prolotherapy creates a mild, controlled injury that stimulates the body’s natural healing mechanisms to lay down new tissue on the weakened area.
 The mild inflammatory response that is created by the injection encourages growth of new ligament or tendon fibers, resulting in a tightening of the weakened structure.
 Additional treatments repeat this process, allowing a gradual buildup of tissue to restore the original strength to the area.
 Injection of varicose veins and other similar abnormalities creates a mild inflammatory response causing them to contract so that they become smaller or even vanish.